vorachaitya/BlockChain/README.md

 - More validators will join.
 - Energy consumption will reduce.

+#### AltCoins

-**AltCoins:** All cryptocurrency available in market except Bitcoin are termed as "Altcoins".AtCoins are coins other than Bitcoins.Example: LiteCoin,Theta,BinanceCoin.
+All cryptocurrency available in market except Bitcoin are termed as "Altcoins".AtCoins are coins other than Bitcoins.Example: LiteCoin,Theta,BinanceCoin.
 Ethereum and BinanceCoin were the largest altcoins by market capitalization as of 2021.